joseph-t-martin/atlas/README.md

 3. Add the atlas API key to the .env file
 4. Run docker-compose up -d

+# Testing
+To Run Frontend tests:
+`docker-compose exec frontend npm run test:unit`

+To Run API tests:
+`docker-compose exec api php /usr/src/api/vendor/phpunit/phpunit/phpunit`
 # Future Improvements
-1. Add a caching layer to the API
+1. API - Add a caching layer to the API
-2. Add Integration tests to the API
+2. API - Add more Integration tests to the API
+3. Frontend - Move the API url to an environment variable
+4. Frontend - Add a loading state while waiting for API to return data
+5. Frontend - Increase test coverage for the frontend